arcus/education_fellows/reproducibility.md

 3. Search online to compare the license costs of tools like Matlab, SAS, SPSS, and Stata.
 Are these per-user costs?

-4. "Why make that chart quickly in Excel when you could spend hours trying to make it in R?"
-Ed Himelblau is a cartoonist and geneticist who has described his computational challenges in both prose and art in a recent [piece in *Nature*](https://www.nature.com/articles/d41586-021-01485-y).
+4. Perhaps you share this ironic sentiment from Ed Himelblau: "Why make that chart quickly in Excel when you could spend hours trying to make it in R?"  <br/><br/>Himelblau is a cartoonist and geneticist who has described his computational challenges in both prose and art in a recent [piece in *Nature*](https://www.nature.com/articles/d41586-021-01485-y).
 Which of his drawings most resonates with how you feel when considering learning coding?